-For easy understanding, we can say that “Member Donors” would be like “Life Members” in a traditional Society or Trust structure.
+For easy understanding, we can say that “Member Donors” when enrolled as members will be called “Foundation Members” and would be like “Life Members” in a traditional Society or Trust structure.
 At present there is no “Renewal Fee” or “Continuing Education fee”.
 These may be considered in future if the need arises.

-The “Supporting Donor” concept is unique since this organization is created by “Professionals” and they invest their “Individual Professional Capability” in the organization to create an “Aggregated Professional Capability” in the name of the organization.
+The “Supporting Donor” when enrolled as members will be called the “Supporting Member” concept is unique since this organization is created by “Professionals” and they invest their “Individual Professional Capability” in the organization to create an “Aggregated Professional Capability” in the name of the organization.

 This aggregation of professional capabilities and delivery of services based on this aggregation will be facilitated in a transparent manner with a contractual arrangement between the professional member and the organization so that the shared responsibilities are balanced with the shared revenue.

 To be eligible for this special privilege of being able to jointly execute projects under a revenue sharing plan, a higher level of commitment than what is required for the member donor is envisaged with a minimum donation of Rs 15,000/-

 Additionally, there would be other donors who may pay adhoc amounts which could be related to specific events or contribute on a long term basis by pledging their institutional support.
 They may be recognized as “Sponsor Donors” or “Patron Donors”.

 This donation system would be the backbone for the Foundation.

 FDPPI is making arrangements to get Section 80G exemption and as and when received, information will be made available.
 However this is likely to take time.